Congratulations on getting a Wagamama Interview.

 5. What is your greatest strength?

-• I work well under pressure (this is a great answer because all restaurants have their rush hour and you need to stay focused during this time)
+- I work well under pressure (this is an excellent answer because all restaurants have their rush hour, and you need to stay focused during this time)

 6. How would you deal with an upset customer?

-• I would find out what is wrong with the customer.
-If it was the product I would offer to replace it (mention you would check with your manager first) it is important to keep the customer happy as an unhappy customer will never return.
+- I would find out what is wrong with the customer.
+If it were the product, I would offer to replace it (mention you would check with your manager first).
+It is crucial to keep the customer happy, as an unhappy customer will never return.

-• I would also not let the customer upset me and make sure the next customer is treated in a friendly manner.
+- I would also not let the customer upset me and ensure the next customer is treated in a friendly manner.

 7. How would you define excellent customer service?